TeemuKoivisto/prosemirror-dev-toolkit/README.md

   }
 ```

-There is no longer a direct dependency to `prosemirror-state` but I did not find a way to extract `DOMSerializer` from `prosemirror-model` without directly importing it.
-In total I was able to reduce the packages from x to 4? and most importantly the installed `node_modules` is no longer 200 MBs.
+There is no longer a dependency to `prosemirror-state` but I did not find a way to extract `DOMSerializer` from `prosemirror-model` without directly importing it.
+In total I was able to reduce the packages from ~13 to 4. and most importantly the installed `node_modules` can no longer reach sizes of 200 MBs.

 # API